mathew-kurian/node-configify/README.md

 #### Important
 - For security purposes, only the `Client` level config properties can be accessible from client-side code (which is bundled by browserify)
-- There is no support for `watchify` at the moment.
+- For support for server-side rendering frameworks, there is no support for `watchify` at the moment.
 The entire app must be restarted in order to get config properties which were modified since the server started.